False Statements and Fraudulent Debt Collection

 by certified mail and

 keep a copy.
-You can click here for postal rates for certified mail.
 This copy

 will be proof of your request should you need to sue the creditor.
 Once the